 Package Port Directory Structure¶

-The directory structure of a pfSense® package is similar to that of a traditional FreeBSD port.
+The directory structure of a package for pfSense® software is similar to that of a traditional FreeBSD port.

-For more information on working with FreeBSD Ports, see and bsd.port.mk.
+or more information on working with FreeBSD Ports, see bsd.port.mk.

 This page uses the simple Cron package as an example, many other packages are similar.
-See Package Port List for links to existing packages to copy/clone from.
+See FreeBSD Ports Used for Packages for links to existing packages to copy/clone from.

-Next is the main package directory inside of the category, it is always prefixed with pfSense-pkg-:
+Inside of the category directory, it is always prefixed with

-The main Makefile, which includes version information, information about binaries, dependencies, install procedures, where to copy files, and so on – copy an existing one for a similar package and adjust as needed (but do so carefully):
+Includes version information, information about binaries, dependencies, install procedures, where to copy files, and so on.
+Copy an existing one for a similar package and adjust as needed (but do so carefully):

 A brief text description of the package:

 - Packing List